phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

 ----------------

 The macros described above are mainly used when you want to copy a zval to another storage location.
 A typical example is copying a value into the ``return_value`` zval.
-There is a second second set of macros for "zval separation", which are used in the context of copy-on-write.
+There is a second set of macros for "zval separation", which are used in the context of copy-on-write.
 Their functionality is best understood by looking at the source code::

     #define SEPARATE_ZVAL(ppzv)                     \